Flights to Alicante

+When you take your flight to Alicante, remeber to visit Benidrom.
 Just outside of Benidorm, Restaurant Nuevo is one of the area’s most spectacular dining destinations.
 Inspired by Granada’s UNESCO-listed Alhambra, the restaurant consists of four different dining spaces set around a Moorish patio, with tinkling fountains, beautiful gardens, lion statues and twinkling lights.

 La Taberna del Gourmet

 La Taberna del Gourmet is a casual eatery in the heart of the Old Town of Alicante that is seriously passionate about tapas, with hams hanging from the ceiling and eye-catching displays of seafood on ice.
 Tapas start at as little as €5 per dish, ideally washed down with a glass of Rioja.

 When you fly to Alicante, try Nic, where the humble G&T is a work of art.
 Served in gigantic glasses with ice cubes almost as big as your fist, you can order your gin-tonic (as the locals say) with a fruity or refreshing twist.